-In 2015, the Corporation met the AER Enhanced Production Audit Program with a compliance rating for Glacier of 80% satisfactory, which exceeds the industry average by 4.5%, and Advantage's incident ratings in 2015 were significantly below industry averages.
-In addition, a total of 26 reclamation certificates are being processed by Advantage in 2015.
-Advantage's spill volumes in 2015 were zero and in the last three years were negligible.
+In 2016, the Corporation met the AER Enhanced Production Audit Program with a compliance rating for Glacier of 100% satisfactory, which exceeds the industry average by 25%, and Advantage's incident ratings in 2016 were significantly below industry averages.
+In addition, a total of 36 reclamation certificates were received by Advantage in 2016.
+Advantage's spill volumes in 2016 were zero and in the last three years were negligible.